-Stitching started form me – gosh – I think I was about 11 years old with my mom teaching me some embroidery stitches — the stitch strongest in my memory – the french knot.
+Embroidery started form me – gosh – I think I was about 11 years old with my mom teaching me some simple stitches — she was a master at embroidery.
+The stitch strongest in my memory – the french knot.
 I love embroidery – and especially working with applique.
+She also taught me some crochet – there is so much one can do with a simple chain stitch.
 As life would have it though – stitching was put on the back burner for many many years.

 One day I saw an ad for a workshop with Sue Stone on textileartists.org

 Lol – I was all fumbled fingers – I’ve been working on computer for so long,

 my fingers forgot how to work a thread and needle.

 So here is the beginning of my stitching journey